Kansas City Spinal Cord Injury Accidents

 6. Attitude makes no difference when it comes to rehabilitation.

 As with anything in life, a positive mental attitude makes all the difference.
-A positive motivation, determination and grit are the driving force behind the daily actions one takes.
+Positive motivation, determination, and grit are the driving force behind the daily actions one takes.
 It provides an inner strength that empowers one to embrace the challenges ahead and take small steps to make progress and achieve maximum function and independence.

 7. Progress in rehabilitation depends solely on the individual.